Skip to main content

 Estimated 2021 capital for product development

 Traditional dev timelines and team costs.
-The plan was real.
-The timeline was not.
+The plan was real; the timeline was the obstacle.

 ~$0